BU

 Kavarma (Каварма)

-A hearty meat stew, typically made with pork, onions, peppers, and tomatoes, seasoned with paprika and other spices.
+Hearty meat stew typically made with pork, onions, peppers, and tomatoes, seasoned with paprika and spices.
 Regional variations may include different meats and vegetables.

 Regional Specialties & Local Favorites